janwilmake/LLMTEXT-mcp/README.md

-# LLMText - Tools for the llms.txt standard
+# LLMTEXT - Tools for the adoption of the `llms.txt` standard

 ## Get started

 1. Visit **[llmtext.com](https://llmtext.com)** to install MCP servers from popular documentation sites, or paste any `llms.txt` URL to create your own.

-2. Create your own llms.txt from your entire website (not just the docs) by using our [extract-from-sitemap](extract-from-sitemap) tool.
+2. Create your own `llms.txt` from your entire website (not just the docs) by using our [extract-from-sitemap](extract-from-sitemap) tool.
+See [our template](https://github.com/parallel-web/parallel-llmtext) to easily create your own.

 ### More Tools

+- [llmtext.check](llmtext.check): Check llms.txt validity
 - [llmstxt-generate](llmstxt-generate): Use this in combination with [getassetmanifest](getassetmanifest) if you want to deploy static assets already present in your fs as a `llms.txt`.
-- [llmtext.check](llmtext.check): llms.txt validity checker api
-- [llmtext.mcp](llmtext.mcp): converts a llms.txt into a stateless MCP server
+- [llmtext.mcp](llmtext.mcp): converts a llms.txt into a dedicated MCP server
-- [llmtext.reader](llmtext.reader): converts html into simplified "browser-reader HTML", drastically improving token density
+- [llmtext.reader](llmtext.reader): converts HTML into simplified "browser-reader HTML", drastically improving token density
 - [parse-llms-txt](parse-llms-txt) - parse llms.txt according to [the standard](https://llmstxt.org)

 ### Other

 - [llmtext](llmtext): the website
+- [llmtext](llmtext.login): X OAuth flow for the MCP

 ## Sponsors